grafana/mimir/docs/configuration/arguments.md

 For example, migration from Consul to Etcd would look like this:

 - Set `ring.store` to use `multi` store.
 Set `-multi.primary=consul` and `-multi.secondary=etcd`.
 All consul and etcd settings must still be specified.
-- Start all Cortex microservices.
+- Start all Mimir microservices.
 They will still use Consul as primary KV, but they will also write share ring via etcd.
 - Operator can now use "runtime config" mechanism to switch primary store to etcd.
-- After all Cortex microservices have picked up new primary store, and everything looks correct, operator can now shut down Consul, and modify Cortex configuration to use `-ring.store=etcd` only.
+- After all Mimir microservices have picked up new primary store, and everything looks correct, operator can now shut down Consul, and modify Mimir configuration to use `-ring.store=etcd` only.
 - At this point, Consul can be shut down.

 Multi KV has following parameters: